 • drawing conclusions (more advanced than scientific solutions),

 • making assumptions (with self-adjusting level of uncertainty),

 • asking questions (about gaps in the knowledge),

-• detecting some cases of semantic ambiguity;
+• detecting conflicts and some cases of semantic ambiguity;

 • Multilingualism, proving: Natural Laws of Intelligence are universal.

 Thinknowlogy is open source, for the benefit of all

 According to the evolution theory, intelligence and language would have evolved independently of each other.
 So, the evolution theory doesn't support a systematic relationship between reasoning and language, while the biblical world view assumes that reasoning and language are closely related.
 Being based on the biblical world view, Thinknowlogy is the only reasoner able to process the natural meaning of words like definite article “the”, conjunction “or”, possessive verb “has / have” and past tense verbs “was / were” and “had”.
 It has therefore worldwide unique results:

 • Preserving the meaning: The current approach to knowledge technology is to reduce rich, meaningful sentences to linked keywords, after which is tried to reconstruct the original meaning by use of semantic vocabularies, statistics, et cetera.
 Thinknowlogy is purely grammar-based.
 It preserves the meaning throughout the system, by which no reconstruction is needed;